 The trick here is to maintain a low-cost remarketing campaign.
-This can be done in several ways, you may choose to combine your Google remarketing campaigns with contextual targeting, frequency capping, conversion filtering and other advertising cost-saving strategies.
+This can be done in several ways, you may choose to combine your Google remarketing campaigns with contextual targeting, frequency capping, conversion filtering, and other advertising cost-saving strategies.

 How to create a Google Remarketing campaign step-by-step

-In the below video, you will learn all you need to know in order to set-up your retargeting campaign step by step from start to finish.
+In the below video, you will learn all you need to know in order to set up your retargeting campaign step by step from start to finish.

 For many small businesses, it is essential to start getting visibility at an early stage.
-The problem is, many of the small businesses do not have the finance to invest in huge advertising campaigns.
+The problem is, many of small businesses do not have the finance to invest in huge advertising campaigns.

 Many small businesses use retargeting to grow and you can also do it.
 Retargeting helps you increase your conversion rates by targeting only people who are interested in your products or services.

-This keeps your ads on a low cost and you grow your business with cheap ads to the level your business becomes big and then you can increase your ad budget to even expand your reach.
+This keeps your ads at a low cost and you grow your business with cheap ads to the level your business becomes big and then you can increase your ad budget to even expand your reach.